- 1 large potato, cut into chunks

 Butter is made when lactic-acid producing bacteria are added to cream and churned to make an…

-- 2 large red apple, cored and cut into slim wedges
+- 2 large red apples, cored and cut into slim wedges

 Grown in temperate regions, apples are one of the most widely cultivated tree fruits.
 There are…